psu13/mutable-hakyll/posts/sept-shorts.md

 tall desk and difficult to reach I wanted to get a thing to do this by remote control.

 Fortunately, a lot of folks appear to sell remote control power plugs.
-Unfortunately the ones they want to buy these days are all "Smart Home" devices, which means they don't fucking work.
+Unfortunately the ones they want you to buy these days are all "Smart Home" devices, which means they don't fucking work.

 Here is how it goes: